bridge-ai-neuro/bridge-ai-neuro.github.io/_pages/teaching.md

 ### Project
 Students will have the opportunity to pursue a research project of their choice, or to select a topic from a pre-defined set.
 As part of the project, students will be expected to:
-1. submit a project proposal outlining the research question, proposed methodology, dataset, and closest related work
+- submit a project proposal outlining the research question, proposed methodology, dataset, and closest related work
-2. incorporate feedback from the instructors about their proposed project
+- incorporate feedback from the instructors about the proposed project
-3. complete the project and submit a report detailing the project and findings, as well as their code
+- complete the project and submit a report detailing the project and findings, as well as any related code
-4. present their project (20 minute presentation)
+- present the project (20 minute presentation)

 We ask that the project proposal is 2 pages and the project report is 8 pages, with the opportunity to submit additional content as a supplementary file.
 All reports should utilize the [NeurIPS template](https://www.overleaf.com/latex/templates/neurips-2021-ai-for-science-workshop/mqdhgfxfxkgn)).